We’ve all heard of players who use card counting in casinos to maximise their winnings, but is it really as difficult as it sounds?

 The good news is, card counting can still be rewarding if you know the basics.

-Sometimes, it can help just understanding the pattern of the cards coming up during casino games.
+Sometimes, it can help just understanding the pattern of the cards coming up during online casino games.

 Card counting is a strategy used mainly in blackjack, which some players use to determine what the next hand will be and whether they’ll benefit from it.
 It allows players to bet more without risking as much.